Move or swap homes with another tenant (mutual exchange)

 A mutual exchange can be a quicker way of finding a new home than applying for a transfer via the Housing Register, especially if your transfer application is not considered to be high priority.

-• you must be a tenant of either a council or housing association
+• you must be a tenant of either a council or housing association property

-• you will not usually be allowed to swap homes if you have rent arrears
+• you will not usually be allowed to swap homes if you have rent arrears or are still within your introductory tenancy period

 • you will not usually be allowed to swap homes to move into a property that is either too large or too small for your family

-Find someone to swap with
+How to find someone to swap homes with

 Once you have registered you will be able to search for a suitable exchange.
 You will only be able to exchange for a property that meets your needs.